KatsuteDev/Background/README.md

 #### 🛒 VSCode Marketplace (recommended)

- 1. Install from `katsute.background` in the extension marketplace in Visual Studio Code or install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=katsute.background).
+ 1. Install from `katsute.code-background` in the extension marketplace in Visual Studio Code or install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=katsute.code-background).

 #### 📦 Manual